-Disable access to System Preferences
+How to Disable Access to System Preferences on Mac

 sudo chmod 000 /Applications/System\ Preferences.app

 How to Re-enable Access to System Preferences on Mac with chmod

 You can re-enable access to System Preferences for all users by issuing the following command in Terminal:

 Note that you may find the permissions are set by default as 775 as well, in which case the proper command would be:

 Generally speaking, if you don’t know what you’re doing with permissions changes and chmod, you should leave them alone since it can cause all sorts of problems and unwanted behavior.
 With that in mind, this is certainly an effective technique at limiting access to certain applications within Mac OS X.